MyLA Instructor Guide

 • Use clear and concise names for files in your course, so that students can easily recognize the files in the visualization.

-• Publish all the files you want displayed and accessible through the visualization.
-If you have files that are unpublished or set to "schedule student availability", they will not appear in the dashboard.
+• Publish all the files that you want displayed and accessed through the visualization.
+If you have files that are unpublished or have scheduled availability, they will not appear in the visualization.

-• If you enable the "Assignment Planning" visualization, consider these best practices:
+• If you enable the "Assignment Planning" visualization, consider this best practice:

-• Publish all assignments you want displayed in the visualization and ensure each has a clear name, points, due date, and weight (if applicable).
-Note that publishing does not mean the assignment details are released to students; you can still control separately when students can access the assignment.
+• Publish all of the assignments that you want displayed in the visualization and ensure each has a clear name, points, due date, and weight (if applicable).
+Note that publishing does not mean the assignment details are released to students; you can still separately control when students access and submit the assignment.

 Where can I get more support with MyLA?